Protect your estate, assets and wealth

 - Remove Probate fees and delays, minimising stress

-- Avoid sideways disinheritance, maximising bloodline inheritance in the long-term
+- Avoid sideways disinheritance and as a result maximise bloodline inheritance in the long-term

 - Gain access to your hard-earned wealth at all times, retaining control of your assets